masikol/barapost/README.md

     https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome.

-### EXAMPLES:
+### Examples:

 Note for Windows users: `./prober.py` won't work on Windows -- type `py -3 prober.py` instead.

 Sure, you can do the same thing on Unix-like systems, but you might face problems with path completions if you call Python interpreter explicitly.
-Therefore I recommend to make .py-file executable (by running `chmod +x prober.py`) and run it as it is shown in examples below.
+Therefore I recommend to make .py-file executable (by running `chmod +x prober.py`) and run it as it is shown in examples below (assumming that scripts are in working directory).

   1. Process all FASTA and FASTQ files in working directory with default settings: